johnwbyrd/pennyworth/doc/deployment.md

 This policy should be used for production deployments.
 It is tightly scoped to only the actions and resources required for deploying and updating the Pennyworth stack.
 Replace placeholders (e.g., `<REGION>`, `<ACCOUNT_ID>`, `<STACK_NAME>`, `<BUCKET_NAME>`) with your actual values or use CloudFormation/SAM parameters.
 Use the secret names (e.g., ACM_CERTIFICATE_ARN, ROUTE53_HOSTED_ZONE_ID) in your workflow and template.

+**Important:**
+> When deploying CloudFormation stacks that create or update IAM roles, your deployment role must have `iam:GetRolePolicy` and `iam:GetRole` permissions on those roles.
+If these are missing, deployment will fail with errors like:
+>
+> `not authorized to perform: iam:GetRolePolicy on resource: role ... because no identity-based policy allows the iam:GetRolePolicy action`

 ```json
 {
   "Version": "2012-10-17",